 You can also kiss goodbye to bosses or colleagues who have belittled you, or misunderstood you, or were trying to put you down just because it made them feel that little bit better about themselves.
 You are now in charge of your own work schedule and, believe me, the power feels incredible.

 You set your own hours.

-Sure, it’s awesome being your own boss, but if you don’t work – or choose to slack off – the reality is that you might not be able to pay your bills next month.
+It’s AWESOME being your own boss.
 You’re now in charge of how much work you take on and, while it’s important not to snow yourself under, you need to make sure you work hard (especially in the beginning) to make sure your freelance writing business stays afloat.